co-ment/comt/tests/e2e/README.md

 Prerequisites
 -------------

-You should have a running comt installation, made from a "comt" hg snapshot.
+You should have a running comt installation, made from a "comt" git snapshot.

 You gave your database user the right to create databases.